 Come the day of your exam, it can be so tempting to cram and re-read everything you’ve done but studies suggest this is not the way to go.
 Instead focus on keeping nerves and potential anxiety at bay; go for a walk, do a meditation, maybe leave enough time to pick yourself up a coffee before you go in, whatever you like to do to feel calm.
 If you’ve planned, prepped, rested and revised then you know you’ve gone in and given yourself the best possible chance.

 Collegiate is dedicated to offering the best student experience possible by creating stylish living spaces that support your studies and benefit your wellbeing.
-Check out our accommodation to find out what’s on offer for you or get in touch with our team who’ll be happy to chat through options with you.
+Check out our student accommodation to find out what’s on offer for you or get in touch with our team who’ll be happy to chat through options with you.